 Toallin looked at the young Jedi Knight in front of him.

 They rose and walked over to the door.
 Once again they shook hands.
 Luke felt how overwhelmed Toallin was.
 The door slid aside.
 Outside Leia and Wedge were waiting.
-Toallin passed, greeting them absentmindedly.
+Toallin passed, greeting them cordially, smiling happily.
 Leia raised her eyebrows.

 'What's wrong with Toallin, Luke?'
 She asked.

-'I'll tell you in a minute.
+'I'll tell you.
 Come in.'
 Luke said with a broad smile.

 The two Jedi sat down and Luke closed the door.

-"This room is soundproof, so we can talk freely here, but I suggest we use our own form of communication to discuss things."
+"This room is soundproof, so we can talk freely here, but I suggest we use our own way of communication to discuss things."
 Luke said.

 "That's fine by me, Luke," Wedge answered.